clarejordan/Conversational-Design-Portfolio/_shared/style-guide.md

 # Conversational Style Guide

-**Voice:** warm, respectful, plain language.
+The goal is to sound warm, respectful, and easy to understand.
+This tone should be consistent across all projects.

+## Voice and Tone
+- Voice: friendly, professional, and supportive
-**Tone:** calm, hopeful, non-judgmental.
+- Tone: calm, hopeful, and non-judgmental
-**Principles:** validate → clarify → guide one small step → check understanding.

-**Do**
+## Principles
+1. Validate feelings
+2. Clarify the next step
+3. Guide with one small action at a time
+4. Check understanding before moving on

+## Do
-- Use people-first, inclusive language.
+- Use people-first and inclusive language
-- Ask one question at a time.
+- Ask one clear question at a time
-- Offer choices and opt-outs.
+- Provide choices and opt-outs

-**Avoid**
+## Avoid
+- Jargon or long paragraphs
-- Jargon, long paragraphs, or moralizing.
+- Moralizing or scolding
-- Making clinical guarantees or diagnoses.
+- Making promises about outcomes

-**Micro-skills used in scripts**
+## Helpful micro-skills
-- Reflection: “It sounds like…”
+- Reflection: “It sounds like you are feeling…”
-- Normalization: “Many people feel…”
+- Normalization: “Many people feel that way…”
-- Permission: “Is it okay if we…”
+- Permission: “Is it okay if we try this together?”
-- Teach-back: “Does that summary fit?”
+- Teach-back: “Does this summary sound right to you?”